Rezoning Process

 At the hearing, staff presents the case to the board.
 The applicant is required to attend and may make a presentation.
 Members of the public are invited to speak on the case.
 Once public testimony is complete, the board deliberates and makes a recommendation to City Council for approval, approval with conditions, or denial.

-Rezoning applications are considered by City Council's Land Use, Transportation and Infrastructure committee.
-The committee meeting includes a presentation by city staff.
+Committee meetings include a presentation by city staff.
 RNOs are notified 10 business days before the meeting.
-The meeting is not a public hearing, but City Council members may invite the applicant, and others to speak.
+The meeting is not a public hearing, but City Council members may invite the applicant and others to speak.
 After the presentation, the committee deliberates and determines if the application is ready for consideration by the full City Council.

 Step 7.Mayor-Council meeting